hectorgonzalezo/hectorgonzalezo/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-#Hector Gonzalez Orozco
+# Hector Gonzalez Orozco

 ---

-I'm a Music composer, performer and programmer.
+I'm a Music composer, performer and programmer from Guadalajara, Mexico.
+Currently living in Connecticut, USA.